cliosight/Docs/Spec.md

 [The EHR Standards](https://main.mohfw.gov.in/sites/default/files/17739294021483341357.pdf)

 ## Dashboard <a name="dashboard"></a>
 A dashboard is an aggregation of forms, reports and HTML/CSS code snippets.
-Access can be controlled upto the report filter level.
+Access can be controlled upto report filter level.
 This makes it the easiest way to develop and host an analytics dashboard, a SPA or a landing page.

 ## Example of a Dashboard - Cliosight Meetings Portal <a name="dashboard_example"></a>